 While, red velvet cake is usually served with cream cheese frosting, I’ve added a sweet, silky smooth chocolate buttercream – and trust me, it pairs beautifully with the gorgeous red velvet cake.

 Most people who have never had red velvet cake before think it’s either strawberry flavoured or tastes like chocolate cake.
 It’s easy to see why that’s the case, when most red velvet cakes are vibrant red in colour and cocoa powder is generally used as an ingredient.

-But neither of those rumors are quite true.
-I think of red velvet as a buttery vanilla cake that has a hint of cocoa.
+But neither of those rumours are quite true.
+Red Velvet is more like a buttery vanilla cake that has a hint of cocoa.
 It is neither here nor there.
 Neither vanilla or chocolate.
 But there is something about this in between flavour that really hits the spot.